frappe/frappe_docs/frappe_docs/www/docs/user/en/core/router.md

 ```

 Once render is initialized, we first need to cleanup the route, resolve it against any doctype map, check for static file and redirects.
-Next step is resoling the route, this piece of the code checks wether the route requested is of a standard type, they can be
+Next step is resoling the route, this piece of the code checks whether the route requested is of a standard type, they can be
 one of the following:

 1. Static File